 “I’m f*cking fast and FURIOUS!”
 He speeds up.

 We had enjoyed the journey into the canyon in traditional style: one on a bike – one on skates – myself, running – and now found ourselves hurtling back towards the canyon’s sharp turn on the small windy road that had been so peaceful.
-But it was frequently crossed by passing mules, cattle, and stray dogs, we’re rapidly approaching 100 kilometers an hour, in pitch darkness, hurting too fast towards this fishhook turn.
+But it was frequently crossed by passing mules, cattle, and stray dogs and we’re rapidly approaching 100 kilometers an hour in pitch darkness, hurtling too fast towards a fishhook turn…

 “Curve.
 Curve!” the girl pouts emphatically.
 We begin all shouting: “CURVE!
 CURVE!
 SLOW DOWN! -”

 For a few seconds, his foot stays on the pedal.
 Then he brakes hard and bouncing careens off the road into the pebble dirt that lines the backcountry highway.